muratyaman/node-express-health-avoid-oom/README.md

 # node-express-health-avoid-oom

-Demo service using Node + Express with improved health check to avoid traffic
+Demo service using Node + Express with improved health check to avoid due OOM errors to traffic.

 ## requirements